 Under Section 504 of the Rehabilitation Act, substantially limiting is defined as being unable to perform a major life activity, or significantly restricted as to the manner, condition, or duration under which a major life activity can be performed, in comparison to the average person.
 A major life activity is defined as performing manual tasks, caring for oneself, seeing, hearing, walking, breathing, speaking, working, and learning.

-f you suspect you have a disability and have been previously documented as an individual with a disability or if you have a disability that is impacting your academic performance, you will need to connect and provide documentation of that disability to ARS.
+If you have a documented disability (long-term or temporary) that is impacting your academic performance, you will need to connect and provide documentation of this disability to ARS.
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.

 Students should fill a Self-ID Form to CONNECT with ARS and provide documentation of their disability or medical condition.
 For more information on documentation, please visit our Registration and Documentation page.